GetMetaMap/metamap-cordova-plugin/docs/mati-ionic-cordova.md

 <a id="cordova-javascript"></a>
 #### JavaScript

-Add the Mati button in your JavaScript file `index.js`:
+Add the MetaMap button in your JavaScript file `index.js`:

 **JavaScript Example for Cordova**